Shelburne (CDP), Vermont

 Shelburne is a census-designated place (CDP) comprising the central village and surrounding suburban land in the town of Shelburne, Chittenden County, Vermont, United States.
 As of the 2020 census, the CDP had a population of 6,178, out of 7,717 in the entire town.

+Geography

 The CDP is in western Chittenden County, in the central part of the town of Shelburne, extending to the north and south borders of the town.
 U.S. Route 7 runs the length of the CDP, leading north into South Burlington and south into the town of Charlotte.
 Downtown Burlington is 7 mi to the north.
 The Shelburne Museum is in the southwest part of the CDP, on the west side of Route 7.